sindresorhus/amas/contributing.md

 - Use the following format: `[Name](link) - Bio.`
 - Link additions should be added to the bottom of the relevant category.
 - New categories or improvements to the existing categorization are welcome.
 - Start the bio with a capital and end with a full stop/period.
+No links or emojis.
 - Check your spelling and grammar.
 - Make sure your text editor is set to remove trailing whitespace.
 - The pull request and commit should have a useful title.
 Example: `Add Sindre Sorhus`